Kwazy-Lemon/semiconductor-portfolio/01_Semiconductor_Fundamentals/MOS_Capacitor/README.md

 For this reason, understanding MOS capacitors is an essential step before studying MOSFET modeling and semiconductor device characterization.

+## Applications

+The MOS capacitor is not used only as a standalone device but also serves as the physical foundation for many semiconductor technologies.

+Its operating principles are directly applied in:

+- MOSFET operation and threshold voltage formation
+- CMOS integrated circuit design
+- Semiconductor device characterization
+- C–V measurement and oxide characterization
+- Compact device modeling
+- MOSFET parameter extraction

+In this portfolio, the concepts introduced in this section are further explored in the following projects:

+- Device Characterization
+- MOSFET Parameter Extraction Toolkit

 ---

 ## Related Projects